 In SMPL Q+A, we interview Siegel+Gale practitioners on all things relevant to branding, design, and simplicity.
-Here, we speak with Gabriele Zamora, senior strategist in naming and designer Ariel Duong about our engagement with Craft Contemporary, formerly known as the Craft & Folk Art Museum.
+Here, we speak with Naming and Design about our engagement with Craft Contemporary, formerly known as the Craft & Folk Art Museum.

 Why did the Craft & Folk Art Museum (CAFAM) need a new name?

 The name Craft & Folk Art Museum was setting the wrong expectations.
 Together, the words “Craft” and “Folk” sounded ordinary and traditional, rather than rich and relevant.
 The name did little to pique the interest of visitors looking for a more contemporary museum experience.
 And it failed to highlight what makes the museum so unique: it functions as a platform for a diverse community of makers and as a space to both view and create art.
 The museum needed a more engaging introduction, one that appealed to a broader audience and worked to elevate craft in the contemporary art dialogue.

 Tell us about the process behind developing the new name?